ictvoip/ictvoip-docs/docs/source/getting_started/quick_install.rst

 Ubuntu
 ---------

-CRON issues running cPanel on Ubuntu maybe found where you should enable normal shell for the user account in which the CRON is being run from.
+CRON issues running cPanel on Ubuntu/AlmaLinux maybe found where you should enable normal shell for the user account in which the CRON is being run from.
-For Ubuntu CRON issues please contact cPanel if utilized.
+For Ubuntu/AlmaLinux CRON issues please contact cPanel Support if utilized.

 WHM/cPanel Support Advice:
 ----------------------------